Driftwood2D/Driftwood/docsrc/01_Engine_Usage/01_Getting_Started.md

 ## Choosing a Game

-If you need to tell Driftwood 2D to read game data from a particular world package and it is not already configured to do so, see the [Configuration File](Configuration_File) section later in this chapter.
+If you need to tell Driftwood 2D to read game data from a particular world package and it is not already configured to do so, see the "path" settings in the [Configuration File](Configuration_File) section later in this chapter.
+You may also choose a game using [Command Line Options](Command_Line_Options).
 The [Data Path and Patching](Data_Path_and_Patching) section provides even more information on this topic.
 The testing world package bundled with the Driftwood 2D source is the "data/test/" directory.
 World packages can be directories or zip files.